christopherwheeler/EVRN_745/Wheeler_Assignment_3.md

 ggplot(mtcars, aes(factor(cyl), mpg)) +
   geom_boxplot() +
   # Here is where we start adding gganimate code
-  # The transition_states function allows you to choose the variable (states = x) you want to animate with
+  # The transition_states function allows you to choose the variable (states = x) used for animation states
   transition_states(
   # The states input is an unquoted column name
     states = gear,